apigee/apigee-go-gen/docs/render/mcp.md

 ### Transcoding

-A core function of the proxy is **transcoding** requests.
+A core function of the MCP API proxy is **transcoding** requests.
 All MCP tool calls arrive in a standardized **JSON-RPC** format.
-The API proxy automatically unwraps this payload and transforms it into a conventional REST API request that the backend service can understand. 🤖➡️🌐
+The proxy automatically unwraps this payload and transforms it into a conventional REST API request that the backend service can understand. 🤖➡️🌐

 This process includes: